diegormb06/cmd-ip/README.md

 <center><h1>CMD-IP</h1></center>

-this is a simple cmd application form retrieve ips and host names from given url
+this is a simple cmd application **writing in golang** form retrieve ips and host names from given url

 comand example to get ips from github.com: